 Extras single-zone RGB backlit keyboard, webcam, stereo speakers

-Here’s our review of the 3050Ti version of this laptop which starts at around 1000 EUR.
+Here’s our review of the TUF Dash FX516PE 3050Ti version of this laptop which starts at around 1000 EUR.
 As for a broad idea of what to expect from the RTX 3060 configuration of this laptop in terms of performance (the Dash F15 FX516PM model), I’d suggest checking out this article.
 Design and construction

 If you’re familiar with Asus’s lineup of products, you’ll immediately figure out that this TUF Dash series is pretty much a rebadged 2020 Zephyrus G15 with some design tweaks, revamped internals, and an unobstructed thermal module.